IIIF/api/source/api/discovery/0.1/index.md

 * __HTTP(S)__: The HTTP or HTTPS URI scheme and internet protocol.

-The terms "array", "JSON object", "number", "string", "true", "false", "boolean" and "null" in this document are to be interpreted as defined by the [Javascript Object Notation (JSON)][json] specification.
+The terms _array_, _JSON object_, _number_, and _string_ in this document are to be interpreted as defined by the [Javascript Object Notation (JSON)][json] specification.

 The key words _MUST_, _MUST NOT_, _REQUIRED_, _SHALL_, _SHALL NOT_, _SHOULD_, _SHOULD NOT_, _RECOMMENDED_, _MAY_, and _OPTIONAL_ in this document are to be interpreted as described in [RFC 2119][rfc-2119].

 ## 2. Overview of IIIF Resource Discovery

 In order to discover IIIF resources, the state of the publishing system needs to be communicated succinctly and easily to a consuming system.
 The consumer can then use that information to retrieve and process the resources of interest.
-This communication takes place via the IIIF Discovery API, which is based on the W3C [Activity Streams][as2] specification for the JSON-LD details, and the [ResourceSync][rsync] framework for the more abstract communication patterns.
+This communication takes place via the IIIF Discovery API, which uses the W3C [Activity Streams][as2] specification to describe and serialize changes to resources, where the semantics of those changes and the interactions between publishers and consumers are based on those identified by the [ResourceSync][rsync] framework.

-Activities are used to describe the state of the publisher as every time an activity takes place, the overall state changes.
-IIIF resources, primarily Collections and Manifests, can be created, updated or deleted.
-If the consuming application was aware of all of the changes that took place at the publisher, it would have full knowledge of the set of resources available.
-The focus on IIIF Collections and Manifests is because these are the main access points to published content, however Activities describing changes to any resource could be included.
+Activities are used to describe the state of the publisher by recording each individual change in order.
+The changes described are the creation, modification and deletion of IIIF Presentation API resources, primarily Collections and Manifests.
+If the consuming application is aware of all of the changes that took place at the publisher, it would have full knowledge of the set of resources available.
+The focus on IIIF Collections and Manifests is because these are the main access points to published content and references to descriptive metadata about that content, however Activities describing changes to any resource could be included.

 The API is built up over three levels.
 Level 0 is simply a list of resources to harvest.
 Level 1 adds timestamps and ordering, allowing the consumer to stop processing once it detects an activity that it has already seen.
 Level 2 adds in additional clarity about the types of activities.